tl2952/508-project-luongt4/README.md

-# A repository for the Part 4 of the Project in class CMSC 508
+# A project that is to deliver a complete and functional software product including the database, web-based user interface to interact with the database, and the documentation.